FluidTYPO3/vhs/README.md

 }
 ```

-In summary: regardless of where and how you use VHS Assets, they always use the same attributes, they always behave the same, support the same features (such as dependency on other Assets regardless of inclusion order and addressing Assets by a group name to affect multiple Assets - and even rendering JS/CSS as if the file was a Fluid template).
+In summary: Regardless of where and how you use VHS Assets, they always use the same attributes, they always behave the same, support the same features (such as dependency on other Assets regardless of inclusion order and addressing Assets by a group name to affect multiple Assets - and even rendering JS/CSS as if the file was a Fluid template).

 The API for inclusion changes but the result is the same.